The Myth of the Bookshop

 As a new writer, when you walk into a bookshop, what do you see?

 Do you see thousands of shiny successes, each carefully categorised on shelves, each its own testimony to the triumph and wealth of its author?

 Do you see an overwhelming amount of books signifying a closed market, a fabled realm into which you can never reach?

 Does that zone inside you that you call your heart fill like a bath with the tepid green water of envy?

 Please let me help you shatter some illusions.

 Of all those thousands of individual titles you are looking at when you walk through the doors of Waterstone’s or Barnes & Noble or whichever bookshop you walk into, perhaps less than a dozen sell enough copies to sustain a book-selling business.
-Every other title, reaching far back into the shop and covering every genre from cookbooks to children’s literature, from science fiction to literary classics, will be selling far, far below the rate necessary for it to be viable for it to be there as an individual item.
-Over two years, an individual title would be lucky to sell a couple of thousand copies in total.
+Every other title, reaching far back into the shop and covering every genre from cookbooks to children’s literature, from science fiction to literary classics, will be selling far, far below the rate necessary for it to be viable as an individual item.
+Over two years, an individual title would be extremely lucky to sell a couple of thousand copies in total.

 About 90% of the books on the shelves, in other words, are there for show.